kitabisa/gonx/README.md

 ## Format

-As I said above this library is primary for nginx access log parsing, but it can be configured to parse any other format. `NewReader` accepts `format` argument, it will be transformed to regular expression and used for log line by line parsing.
-Format is nginx-like, here is example
+As I said above this library is primary for Nginx access log parsing, but it can be configured to parse any other format. `NewReader` accepts `format` argument, it will be transformed to regular expression and used for log line by line parsing.
+Format is Nginx-like, here is example

 	`$remote_addr [$time_local] "$request"`